tinacms/tina.io/content/docs/tina-cloud/cli.md

 ### `templates`

-Templates are responsible for defining the shape of your content, you'll see in the schema for [the starter](https://github.com/tinacms/tina-cloud-starter) that we use `templates` for `sections` as well as `blocks`.
+Templates are responsible for defining the shape of your content, you'll see in the schema for [the starter](https://github.com/tinacms/tina-cloud-starter) that we use `templates` for `collections` as well as `blocks`.
 One important thing to note is that since a `collection` can have multiple `templates`, each file in your collection must store a `_template` key in it's frontmatter:

 ```markdown
 ---